SirenRes/Word_Finder/README.md

-It is totally OOP-based without using the built-in method of any data type.It's just pure algorithm, in addition to it's optimized to eliminate clone words.
+It is totally OOP-based without using the built-in method of any data type.It's just pure algorithm, in addition to it is optimized to eliminate clone words.
 The reason I created this was to challenge myself under the roof of OOP.

 Notes: